-Mains Electricity - Insulation.
+Mains Electricity - What is Insulation?

-Insulation means putting something
+Insulation means putting a material that does

-Any metal is a conductor of electricity.
+Any metal is a good conductor of electricity.

-Any non-metal is an insulator,
+Any non-metal is a

-with the exception of graphite which
+the exception of graphite which

 conducts electricity